AkankshRakesh/TidyDesk/README.md

-# My Workspace - Personal Productivity App
+# TidyDesk - Personal Productivity App

 A fullstack web application that allows users to sign up, log in, and manage their personal notes and tasks with AI-powered assistance.